franklingu/franklingu.github.io/_posts/2013-12-25-about-year-1-sem-2.markdown

 MA1506:

 This is not a module I like.
 I certainly understand the importance of mathematics but the kind of mathematics taught in this module does not count in my belief.
 Anyway, it is my core module and there is just no way that I can escape from it.
-The lecture is good and the tutor is particularly good–patient and cute, only reason that I was still studying that module probably, LOL.
+The lecture is good and the tutor is particularly good -– patient and cute, only reason that I was still studying that module probably, LOL.

 Grade: A-